-Attr # Attribute Name Description Content Presence Requirement 1 User-Name Username provided by the user (extracted from String Optional the PCO field of the Create PDP Context Request message) or PPP authentication phase (if PPP PDP type is used).
+Attr # Attribute Name Description Content Presence Requirement 1 User-Name Username provided by the user (extracted from the PCO field of the Create PDP Context Request message) or PPP authentication phase (if PPP PDP type is used).
 If no username is available a generic username, configurable on a per APN basis, shall be present.
-If the User-Name has been received in the Access-Accept message, this user-name shall be used in preference to the above 4 NAS-IP-Address IP address of the GGSN for communication with the AAA server.
-IPv4 Conditional Note 3 32 NAS-Identifier Hostname of the GGSN for communication with the AAA server.
-String Conditional Note 3 6 Service-Type Indicates the type of service for this user Framed Optional 7 Framed Protocol Indicates the type of protocol for this user 7 (GPRS PDP Context) Optional 8 Framed-IP-Address User IP address IPv4 Mandatory 25 Class Received in the access accept String Optional (NOTE 4) 30 Called-Station-Id Identifier for the target network APN (UTF-8 encoded) Mandatory 31 Calling-Station-Id This attribute is the identifier for the MS, and it shall be configurable on a per APN basis.
-MSISDN in international format according to 3GPP TS 23.003, UTF-8 encoded.
+If the User-Name has been received in the Access-Accept message, this user-name shall be used in preference to the above String Optional 4 NAS-IP-Address IP address of the GGSN for communication with the AAA server.
+IPv4 Conditional Note 1 32 NAS-Identifier Hostname of the GGSN for communication with the AAA server.
+String Conditional Note 1 6 Service-Type Indicates the type of service for this user Framed Optional 7 Framed Protocol Indicates the type of protocol for this user 7 (GPRS PDP Context) Optional 8 Framed-IP-Address User IP address IPv4 Mandatory 25 Class Received in the access accept String Optional (Note 2) 30 Called-Station-Id Identifier for the target network APN (UTF-8 encoded) Mandatory 31 Calling-Station-Id This attribute is the identifier for the MS, and it shall be configurable on a per APN basis.
+MSISDN in international format according to 3GPP TS 03.03 [25], UTF-8 encoded.
 Note that there are no leading characters in front of the country code.
 Optional 40 Acct-Status-Type Indicates the type of accounting request Interim-Update Mandatory 41 Acct-Delay-Time Indicates how many seconds the GGSN has been trying to send this record for, and can be subtracted from the time of arrival on the AAA server to find the approximate time of the event generating this Accounting-Request Second Optional 42 Acct-Input-Octets GGSN counted number of octets sent by the user for the PDP context 32 bit unsigned integer Optional 43 Acct-Output-Octets GGSN counted number of octets received by the user for the PDP context 32 bit unsigned integer Optional 44 Acct-Session-Id User session identifier.
 GGSN IP address and Charging-ID concatenated in a UTF-8 encoded hexadecimal.
-NOTE: The GGSN IP address is the same as that used in the GCDRs.
-Mandatory 45 Acct-Authentic Authentication method RADIUS or LOCAL Optional 46 Acct-Session-Time Duration of the session Second Optional 47 Acct-Input-Packets GGSN counted number of packets sent by the user Packet Optional 48 Acct-Output-Packets GGSN counted number of packets received by the user Packet Optional 61 NAS-Port-Type Port type for the GGSN As per RFC 2865 Optional 26/10415 3GPP Vendor- Specific Sub-attributes according to sub-clause 16.4.7.
-See sub-clause 16.4.7 Optional except sub- attribute 3 which is
+(Note 3) Mandatory 45 Acct-Authentic Authentication method RADIUS or LOCAL Optional

+Attr# Attribute Name Description Content Presence Requirement 46 Acct-Session-Time Duration of the session Second Optional 47 Acct-Input-Packets GGSN counted number of packets sent by the user Optional 48 Acct-Output-Packets GGSN counted number of packets received by the user Packet Optional 61 NAS-Port-Type Port type for the GGSN As per RFC 2865 [23] Optional 26/10415 3GPP Vendor- Specific Sub-attributes according to subclause 16.4.7.
+See subclause 16.4.7 Optional except sub- attribute 3 which is conditional
-NOTE 3:

-Either NAS-IP-Address or NAS-Identifier shall be present.
+NOTE 1: Either NAS-IP-Address or NAS-Identifier shall be present.

-conditional

-NOTE 4: The presence of this attribute is conditional upon this attribute being received in the Access-Accept message
+NOTE 2: The presence of this attribute is conditional upon this attribute being received in the Access-Accept message.